blynkkk/blynkkk.github.io/Widgets.md

 Table widget comes handy when you need to structure similar data within 1 graphical element.
 It works as a usual table.

-You can add a row to the table with :
+You can add a row to the table with:

 ```
 Blynk.virtualWrite(V1, "add", id, "Name", "Value");
 ```

-You can update a row in the table with :
+You can update a row in the table with:

 ```
 Blynk.virtualWrite(V1, "update", id, "UpdatedName", "UpdatedValue");